 b) Political solution

-Fair trade is trade that attempts to be socially, economically and environmentally responsible. ie. They adopt policies that meet the livelihood of the people, respect/preserve their local culture and protect/uses environmental resources wisely.
-Fair trade cabins take responsibility for the wider impact of their business and aim at sustainable development for disadvantaged/excluded producers.
-It provides improved working conditions, employs sustainable methods of production and characterized by the absence of any “middlemen”.
+Fair trade attempts to be socially, economically and environmentally responsible. ie. They adopt policies that meet the livelihood of the people, respect/preserve their local culture and protect/use environmental resources wisely.
+Fairtrade cabins take responsibility for the wider impact of their business and aim at sustainable development for disadvantaged/excluded producers.
+It provides improved working conditions, employs sustainable methods of production and is characterized by the absence of any “middlemen”.

-Fair trade may help farmers obtain fairer prices for their produce.
-It provides farmers with the needed technology to increase food production like tractors, combined harvesters and provides guaranteed markets for the products.
-More income returns to farmers and stays within the country (with an economic multiplier effect); greater possibility of farmers growing food crops, rather than industrial crops.
-Examples of fair trade companies include Blue Skies in Ghana, which export pineapples and also produce pineapple juice for export and the local market.
+Fairtrade may help farmers obtain fairer prices for their produce.
+It provides farmers with the needed technology to increase food production like tractors, and combined harvesters and provides guaranteed markets for the products.
+More income returns to farmers and stays within the country (with an economic multiplier effect); the greater possibility of farmers growing food crops, rather than industrial crops.
+Examples of fair trade companies include Blue Skies in Ghana, which exports pineapples and also produces pineapple juice for export and the local market.

 Free trade: an agreement between two countries to trade between themselves without any restrictions or barriers.
 Examples of free trade include ACP, NAFTA (North Atlantic Free Trade Area), the EU, ECOWAS (Economic Community of West African States) and many other agreements.
 Trade with other countries could potentially lead to increased production of food crops for export, thereby making money available for the farmer to invest in agriculture on a large scale.
 This will also ensure regular income for the farmer and encourage them to stay in agriculture.

-Free trade makes food cheaper to the recipient country because there are no tariffs imposed on the imported food.
+Free trade makes food cheaper for the recipient country because there are no tariffs imposed on imported food.
 For example, it costs 99p per bag to import rice.
-Countries that do not have access to particular foods due to their geographic location can benefit from some food items that are not grown in their countries.e.g.
-Ghana imports apples from South Africa due to their geographic location.
-Food companies can relocate to areas experiencing food shortage in order to provide food.
-Trade between the two countries allows the exchange of agricultural technology which can be used in increase food production.
+Countries that do not have access to particular foods due to their geographic location can benefit from some food items that are not grown in their countries. e.g. Ghana imports apples from South Africa due to their geographic location.
+Food companies can relocate to areas experiencing food shortages in order to provide food.
+Trade between the two countries allows the exchange of agricultural technology which can be used in increasing food production.

 Fertilizers that they use may cause environmental pollution.
 Besides, it is difficult to control food miles as food is mostly transported by air.
 The factories that involve in food processing contribute to the carbon footprint of the areas.

-Civil wars or ethnic conflicts in some countries such as Darfur region in Sudan, and recently, the war in Yemen have all contributed to the severity of famine in these areas.
+Civil wars or ethnic conflicts in some countries such as the Darfur region in Sudan, and recently, the war in Yemen have all contributed to the severity of famine in these areas.
 War makes it difficult for farmers to visit their farms, food stored in times of war may also run out and international aid might be difficult reaching the conflict areas.
-These combine to compound the problem of food shortage, thereby increasing the to severe famine.
+These combine to compound the problem of food shortage, thereby increasing the severity of the famine.

 c) Technological solution